Student support: accessibility and reasonable adjustments

 Managing your reasonable adjustments

 You can decide what you need, what information to share and when.
-You can also meet us for a chat, and choose whether to share your needs with course teams.
+You can also choose whether to share your needs with course teams.

 Sharing with us